 - is the sample size appropriate for the research approach?

 - identify the response rate.
 In most studies, some of the study population don't respond; some refuse and other don’t know the answer.
 A poor response rate can bias the results of a study if not acknowledged.
 The study should compare responders and non-responders to acknowledge any impact of this potential bias.

 - is the control group (if applicable) adequate?
 Was the definition of controls adequate?
 Are the control group, in all other respects, the same as the subjects?

 - specific critiquing issues for qualitative and quantitative approaches are available.

 For a handy checklist, look in The research process in nursing, edited by Kate Gerrish.
 You will find it at call number 610.73072 RES on the second floor of the library.

-SMILE - Research design by Learning from WOeRk, University of Plymouth modified by Marion Kelt, Glasgow Caledonian University is licensed under a Creative Commons Attribution 4.0 International License
+SMILE - How to assess a research article by GCU School of Health and Life Sciences modified by Marion Kelt, Glasgow Caledonian University is licensed under a Creative Commons Attribution 4.0 International License.